About Carol

 As Co-founder and Deputy Director of the national nonprofit Get Schooled, she developed a free digital college-career counseling platform that has supported more than 1 million low-income students.

-From 2008-2010, Carol served as Executive Director of Strategic Planning for Seattle Public Schools, where she oversaw a districtwide goal-setting and measurement effort, including extensive stakeholder engagement.
+From 2008-2010, Carol served as Executive Director of Strategic Planning for Seattle Public Schools, where she oversaw districtwide strategic planning, goal-setting and measurement, including extensive stakeholder engagement.

 Carol's leadership roles during eight years at the Gates Foundation included managing communications for the K-12 education team, and building out the foundation’s state advocacy work.
 She also served as CEO of the Technology Alliance, an organization that supports Washington’s innovation economy.